jordanknapp00/Playlist-Manager/README.md

 - Copy text from the table (and export only the selected set)
 - Allow specifying order of bands, albums, or songs in the export (as right now, the order is fairly arbitrary due to unordered nature of dictionaries)
 - Eliminate memory leaks
+- More querying options (such as querying for non-favorites only and the ability to include multiple years and track numbers)
+- Improve responsiveness of UI (better resizing than just using anchors)

 ### Known Bugs